static-frame/static-frame/doc/source/articles/aiii.rst

 Resetting an index is not a complex operation.
 However, how to provide the option to create an AIII within diverse interfaces is not obvious.
 The approach taken with StaticFrame offers a consistent interface, leading to more maintainable code.

-For more information about StaticFrame, see the documentation (http://static-frame.readthedocs.io) or project (https://github.com/InvestmentSystems/static-frame) sites.
+For more information about StaticFrame, see the documentation (http://static-frame.readthedocs.io) or project site (https://github.com/InvestmentSystems/static-frame).